MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-I-Comptroller-Currency-Department-Treasury/part-50-Liquidity-Risk-Measurement-Standards/subpart-A-General-Provisions/section-50.3.md

 *Structured transaction* means a secured transaction in which repayment of obligations and other exposures to the transaction is largely derived, directly or indirectly, from the cash flow generated by the pool of assets that secures the obligations and other exposures to the transaction.

+*Sweep deposit* means a deposit held at the national bank or Federal savings association by a customer or counterparty through a contractual feature that automatically transfers to the national bank or Federal savings association from another regulated financial company at the close of each business day amounts identified under the agreement governing the account from which the amount is being transferred.

 *Two-way market* means a market where there are independent bona fide offers to buy and sell so that a price reasonably related to the last sales price or current bona fide competitive bid and offer quotations can be determined within one day and settled at that price within a relatively short time frame conforming to trade custom.

 *U.S. government-sponsored enterprise* means an entity established or chartered by the Federal government to serve public purposes specified by the United States Congress, but whose debt obligations are not explicitly guaranteed by the full faith and credit of the United States government.

 *U.S. intermediate holding company* means the top-tier company that is required to be established pursuant to 12 CFR 252.153.

+*Unconditionally cancelable* means, with respect to a credit or liquidity facility, that a national bank or Federal savings association may, at any time, with or without cause, refuse to extend credit under the facility (to the extent permitted under applicable law).

-*Unsecured wholesale funding* means a liability or general obligation of the national bank or Federal savings association to a wholesale customer or counterparty that is not secured under applicable law by a lien on assets owned by the national bank or Federal savings association, including a wholesale deposit.
+*Unsecured wholesale funding* means a liability or general obligation of the national bank or Federal savings association to a wholesale customer or counterparty that is not a secured funding transaction.
+Unsecured wholesale funding includes wholesale deposits.
+Unsecured wholesale funding does not include asset exchanges.

+*Unsecured wholesale lending* means a liability or general obligation of a wholesale customer or counterparty to the national bank or Federal savings association that is not a secured lending transaction or a security.
+Unsecured wholesale lending does not include asset exchanges.

 *Wholesale customer or counterparty* means a customer or counterparty that is not a retail customer or counterparty.

 *Wholesale deposit means* a demand or term deposit that is provided by a wholesale customer or counterparty.

 [79 FR 61523, 61538, Oct.
 10, 2014, as amended at 79 FR 78294, Dec.
 30, 2014; 82 FR 56669, Nov.
 29, 2017; 83 FR 44454, Aug.
 31, 2018; 84 FR 59266, Nov.
-1, 2019; 85 FR 26841, May 6, 2020]
+1, 2019; 85 FR 26841, May 6, 2020; 86 FR 9207, Feb.
+11, 2021]